TowneBank research snapshot

 Industry trend

 Banking is a mature industry that tracks economic growth, interest rates, and credit cycles.
-TowneBank benefits from population and business growth in its Virginia and North Carolina footprint.
-The industry is not undergoing a paradigm shift, but community banks face margin pressure from deposit competition, technology spending needs, and regulatory expectations.
+TowneBank benefits from population and business growth in Virginia and the Carolinas.
+Community banks face margin pressure from deposit competition, technology spending needs, and regulatory expectations, which is why TowneBank is consolidating for scale.

 Valuation and margin of safety